Svampp/UnityProjects/C# (Unity projects)/BasicPrototypes/Prototype3/README.md

-A prototype of a basic game in which the player must jump over obstacles.
+A prototype of a basic game where the player must jump over obstacles to progress.
-The codes are contained in Assets --> Scripts